What Does the Mediator Do?

 When an agreement has been reached on all issues, I draft the agreement for review by each of the parties.

 How Do the Court Papers to Start & Finish the Divorce Get Filed?

 I assist the parties in filing all papers with the court, including starting the dissolution of marriage action, preparing and filing the necessary disclosure documents, and preparing the agreement, judgment, and final papers to be filed with the court.

 Yes.
 Both parties will have to appear in court for the final uncontested dissolution hearing.
 I will assist both parties in preparing for their court appearance.

 In a typical case, parties can expect to pay a combined total of between $3,000 to $5,000 for cases needing three to five mediation sessions.
-My billing includes the time for the mediation sessions, and the time for preparation of the Divorce Agreement and other related court documents.
+My billing includes the time for the mediation sessions, the time for preparation of the Divorce Agreement, and other related court documents.